AMANSINGH1674/PeerSync/README.md

 - Implement **smart contract-based verification**.
 - Enable **real-time AI recommendations** based on health trends.
 - Expand **blockchain audit trails** for complete transparency.

+## **Note
+The files in GitHub is mixed between the 3 webistes hence use the deployed websites and refer to the Demo_video for better understanding of how to use it.

 ## **License**
 This project is open-source under the **MIT License**.